Time Rings

 Installed 1998

-A young fig tree in a grassy lawn at Bicentennial Park.
-The base of the tree is encircles in a sandstone ring.
-In the background is another tree with a similar sandstone ring, and in the distance is Anzac Bridge.
+A fig tree in a garden bed at Bicentennial Park.
+The base of the tree is encircled in a sandstone ring.
+In the background is a lawn and in the distance is Anzac Bridge.

 Perfectly circular stone rings with inscribed dates encircle 8 growing fig trees, which have dislodged them over time.